 Kansas Renter Risk Considerations

 - Weather risks: Severe storms are Kansas' most common natural disaster.
 The state also faces a high risk of tornado, flooding and drought damage in certain locations.
-Standard coverage may not protect against these threats in high-risk areas, requiring a separate purchase of additional coverage.
+Standard coverage may not protect against these threats in high-risk areas, so you'll need a separate purchase of additional coverage.

 - Crime risks: Kansas ranks 17th nationwide for property crime and 33rd for identity theft and fraud.
 For better property damage protection, consider adding supplemental coverage or add-ons to your renters policy.